ax330d/hrdev/README.md

 ### Installing

-First install Clan Python binding, then just paste plugin into "plugins/" IDA folder and it will be available on startup.
+First install Clang Python binding, then just paste plugin into "plugins/" IDA folder and it will be available on startup.

 ### Options